-The associate company is a firm for which the group has significant influence through sharing in the financial and operational decision for this firm but not to the extent of control or Joint control.
+The associate Company is an entity for which the group has significant influence through sharing in the financial and operational decision for this firm but not to the extent of control or Joint control.

-The associate company business combination results, assets, and liabilities are shown in the financial statements of the group using the equity method, except for the investment held for trading which is accounted for according to the Egyptian accounting standard no 32 "Current assets held for sale and discontinued operations" which is measured using book value or fair value (less cost to sell) which is less.
-Besides, Using equity method the investment in associate is shown using the adjusted cost in the groups statement of financial position with the share of the group in the subsequent changes following the acquisition date in the company's net assets of the associate company after deducting any impairment which may rise on the value of each investment individually, and any increase in the group share of the company's net losses over the book value of the investment is not recognized except if this increase was in the limits of the legal or judgmental provision of the group towards the associate or the amounts that the group has settled on the behalf of this company In the case of dealing with any associate company, the group's share of intercompany losses or profits is derecognized in the extent of the group's share of this associate, besides these losses may be evidence on the decline in value of this transferred asset, such in case, an adequate provision is formed to meet this provision.
+The associate Company business combination results, assets, and liabilities are shown in the financial statements of the group using the equity method, except for the investment held for trading which is accounted for according to the Egyptian accounting standard no 32 "Current assets held for sale and discontinued operations" which is measured using book value or fair value (less cost to sell) which is less.

+Besides, Using equity method the investment in associate is shown using the adjusted cost in the groups statement of financial position with the share of the group in the subsequent changes following the acquisition date in the Company's net assets of the associate Company after deducting any impairment which may rise on the value of each investment individually, and any increase in the group share of the Company's net losses over the book value of the investment is not recognized except if this increase was in the limits of the legal or judgmental provision of the group towards the associate or the amounts that the group has settled on the behalf of this Company besides these losses may be evidence on the decline in value of this transferred asset, such in case, an adequate provision is formed to meet this provision.